fiddleplum/birch/_notes.md

 # Issues I'm running into

-## TODO

-Make all of the resources have constructors that aren't configurable.
-Make renderer resources just use ResourceList.
-Delete the _all parts of the resources.

 ## How to handle Model uniforms?

 Right now I have Frame and Model components and a Model system.
 Whenever a Frame component changes its position or orientation, it sends an event to the Model system, which updates the uniforms on the Model component.